 We've been scanning old family slides recently and I came across this one.
-It's an aerial shot of Jack Murphy Stadium when Mission Valley was home to Mission Basilica San Diego de Alcala, the stadium and not much else.
+It's an aerial shot of San Diego Stadium when Mission Valley was home to Mission Basilica San Diego de Alcala, the stadium and not much else.

 In those days, Admiral Baker had recently conquered Mission Valley's native tribe ending a three day skirmish, by sailing the Star of India up the San Diego River to reenforce his cavalry that had come under attack.
 The Franciscan Friars from the nearby mission acted as intermediaries and formed a peace accord between the two warring factions that resulted in the building of Admiral Baker Golf Course that can be seen in the upper right hand corner.